-"Results and service delivery and not micromanagement of staff" (Respondent 54).
+"Results and service delivery and not micromanagement of staff" (Respondent 54)

-To build trust and ensure all members are clear as to what is done, Respondent 15 states that "honesty when communicating with the team, the setting of clears goals and providing good direction to staff on achieving the goals" is vital.
+To build trust and ensure all members are clear as to what is done, Respondent 15 states that

+"Honesty when communicating with the team, the setting of clear goals and providing good direction to staff on achieving the goals" is vital.

-Senior Managers at Eskom in their statements have corroborated with Saunder's et al. (2015) critical qualities of trust, accountability and team leadership cited in LDC on the creation of a results-oriented culture, the promotion of self-development, the creation and setting of clear guidelines, leading from the centre, provision of accurate timeous information and the adjusting of targets to the current situation as being some of the essential qualities for leading in a VUCA environment based on their experience of managing and leading through the Covid-19 pandemic.
+Senior Managers at Eskom in their statements have corroborated with Sandahl's (2019) critical qualities of trust, accountability and team leadership and Pflaeging Vollmer, Hermann & Carvalho (2012) cited in LDC (2016) on the creation of a results-oriented culture, the promotion of self-development, the creation and setting of clear guidelines, leading from the centre, provision of accurate timeous information and the adjusting of targets to the current situation as being some of the essential qualities for leading in a VUCA environment based on their experience of managing and leading through the Covid-19 pandemic.